learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

     {'main': 'UNIONS AND BUILDERS READY FOR LONG FIGHT; None of the Strikers Back - Lock-Out Soon in Effect.
 23,000 ALREADY INVOLVED Orders Sent to Every Building Employer Within Twenty-five Miles -- House-smiths Vote Not to Strike.', 'kicker': None, 'content_kicker': None, 'print_headline': None, 'name': None, 'seo': None, 'sub': None}

-Or if we want to just print the main headlines themselves:
+Or if you want to just print the main headlines themselves:

 ```python